bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 This specification establishes a relationship between the fully qualified class names of a code base and the PHP files that contain their class definition.
-It does so by first associating the autoloadable namespaces of the code base with their corresponding directories (rules 1-4).
-Then the specification describes where a file that contains an autoloadable class should be located and how it should be named (rules 5-6).
+It does so by first associating the autoloadable namespaces of the code base with their corresponding directories (rules 1-5).
+Then the specification describes where a file that contains an autoloadable class should be located and how it should be named (rules 6-7).

 A code base is a PSR-4 compliant "Autoloadable Code Base" if it satisfies the following rules:

 1. The code base MUST document how to find one or more corresponding directories for at least one namespace.
 Such a namespace then becomes a base namespace.
+   The specific approach of the documentation is left to the developer.
+Valid examples are narrative text, meta-files, PHP source code, project-specific conventions, or some other approach.

-   The corresponding directory MAY be the root of the code base itself.
+2. A base namespace MAY correspond to the root directory of the code base.

-   > *How* this correspondence is documented is up to the developer.
-Examples:
-   >
-   > * end user documentation
-   > * composer.json
-   > * PHP source code
-   > * conventions (Drupal modules)

-2. To prevent conflicts, different base namespaces SHOULD NOT correspond to the same directory.
+3. To prevent conflicts, different base namespaces SHOULD NOT correspond to the same directory.

-3. Each autoloadable namespace within a base namespace MUST have exactly one corresponding directory.
+4. Each autoloadable namespace within a base namespace MUST have exactly one corresponding directory.
 That directory MUST be a subdirectory of the parent namespace's corresponding directory.
 The directory name MUST equal the namespace's unqualified name.